NetApp/ontap-rest-python/examples/rest_api/README.md

 ## Summary of the REST API scripts

-The following table summaries the scripts used to access the ONTAP REST API using the Python client library.
+The following table summaries the scripts used to access the ONTAP REST API .
 Make sure to run each of the scripts with the appropriate parameters.

 | Script                               | Description       |
 |:------------------------------------|:-------------|